-The history of the waterfront is rich, the boat building companies, the fish plants, the tour companies that took folks fishing were a big part of the village and they still are today.
+The history of the waterfront is rich, the boat-building companies, the fish plants, the tour companies that took folks fishing were a big part of the village, and they still are today.
 Just walk down along the waterfront and its history is written all around you.
-Then take a stroll through the maritime museum, its built on the water, on one of the many piers in the bay, its something to see, very unique and full of such wonders that depict the early years of the bay.
+Then take a stroll through the maritime museum, it’s built on the water, on one of the many piers in the bay, its something to see, unique and full of such wonders that depict the early years of the bay.

 Today, the village of Cowichan Bay harbor is surrounded by historic buildings, artists, friendly shops, bed and breakfast establishments, farmers markets, and the incredible museum right in the middle.